Eleas/IFF_ImageReader/README.md

 ## Dependencies

 This project is self-contained.
 The reader uses the excellent OlcPixelgameEngine for graphical display and keyboard control, and the equally excellent Lyra project for simple and idiomatic representation of command-line parsing.
 This author claims no ownership to any of these projects, and confines his use to what is permitted by their respective licenses.

+## Tangential questions

+### What the heck is SciLab?

+Oh.
+Well, as far as I can tell, it's GitHub trying to parse my test files and coming up short.
+Since those files are huge, I'm planning to replace the storage with a build step that would recreate them.
+There's obvious potential for trouble there, so I'll have to give it some more thought.